 Vital Strategies is an international public health organization that conducts public health programs in seventy-three countries around the world, benefiting more than two billion people.
 Our organization addresses major challenging public health problems, cooperates with governments, and adopts evidence-based and innovative approaches to provide technical and financial support to improvement of public health systems and policies and implementation of health programs.
 Vital Strategies registered locally in Shandong province, and established the Ji’nan Representative Office in August 2018, which is overseen by the Public Security Department of Shandong Province.
 Its service is overseen by the Health Commission of Shandong Province, and covers China’s mainland.

-The largest public health program under Vital Strategies, its goal is to prevent deaths caused by cerebral- and cardio- vascular diseases through salt reduction, prevention and control of hypertension, and elimination of trans fat acids in food.
-Resolve Initiative is co-funded by the Bloomberg Philanthropies, Bill & Melinda Gates Foundation and Chan Zuckerberg Initiative.
-This Initiative was launched in September 2017, and led by former CDC Director Tom Frieden, with a five-year funding of US$225 million.
+Vital Strategies Cardiovascular Health initiative in China aims to prevent deaths caused by cerebral- and cardio- vascular diseases through salt reduction, prevention and control of hypertension, and elimination of trans fat acids in food.
+This work is supported by Resolve to Save Lives, which is led by the former director of the U.S. CDC Tom Frieden.

 Bloomberg Initiative to Reduce Tobacco Use